hackpres/RecognizingRegex/README.md

 -`\` Indicates that the following character should be treated specially, or "escaped".
 It behaves one of two ways.

+* Examples include:

-    Example: `/\b/` For characters that are usually treated literally, indicates that the next character is special and not to be interpreted literally.
+    `/\b/` For characters that are usually treated literally, indicates that the next character is special and not to be interpreted literally.
-    Example: `/a\*/` For characters that are usually treated specially, indicates that the next character is not special and should be interpreted literally.
+    `/a\*/` For characters that are usually treated specially, indicates that the next character is not special and should be interpreted literally.

 ### Assertions